 So, as you have the perfect opportunity to try a more natural hair color and care regimen, I do have a couple of suggestions.
 I know several women who home color and they like Surya Henna Brasil Cream - it is a natural hair dye and seems to work well, according to Leslie, a former L”Oreal devotee and cancer survivor who sourced and tested it for us.

-Lesley also uses Nutra-Lift's Simply Superb Goat Milk Shampoo ($19 in the TIA shop).
+Lesley also uses Nutra-Lift's Simply Superb Goat Milk Shampoo ($19).
 I use this as well (I have my hair salon colored).
 The formula recently changed and it is now a very thin (watery) consistency, which I don’t love.
 However, anyone who once found this shampoo too rich for them may well prefer the new version and I think it would be perfect for anyone with very fine hair.
 Nutra-Lift says they added more goat milk and that it now gives hair more shine.
 I can testify to that, it gives my hair a lovely gloss and conditioner is barely needed.

 As we get older, out hair does get drier and chemical products make matters worse so if you can move to more natural color and care products things should start to improve.